Advice for a concerned parent, guardian or friend

 If you are the parent, guardian or carer of someone who is studying with us, we understand that you want your family member to feel able to achieve their best.
 Coming to university can be a big adjustment, both for them and for you.

-Students will have a variety of thoughts and feelings, particularly during times of transition – for example, the early weeks at university or when moving from one year to the next.
+Students will have a variety of thoughts and feelings, particularly during times of transition.
+For example, the early weeks at university or when moving from one year to the next.
 This is quite natural.
 Transitions and changes evoke many different reactions.

 Like anyone else, students can encounter personal or work-related challenges.
-It is not uncommon for students have periods when they feel homesick and unsure about the choices they have made or find it difficult as they adjust to university life without their usual support networks close by.
+It is not uncommon for students to have periods when they feel homesick and unsure about the choices they have made or find it difficult as they adjust to university life without their usual support networks close by.

 If they have not already done so, it might be helpful to encourage your friend or family member to: